o1-labs/docs2/docs/zkapp-developers/how-zkapps-work.md

 Typically, this is a static website deployed to a host of the developer’s choosing.
 We recommend web hosts that offer a global CDN to ensure the best user experience.

 Your website needs to contain the `smart_contract.js` file that was generated when building your smart contract.
-On the <DocLink copy="how to write a zkApp" url="/zkapps/how-to-write-a-zkapp" /> page, we will go into more detail.
+On the [how to write a zkApp](./how-to-write-zkapp) page, we will go into more detail.

 <img src="/img/8_zkApps_DeploySmartContract.jpg" width="95%" />